 It’s every manager’s modern-day horror story: “ghosting”.
-This catchy phrase has been used to describe the abrupt ending of romantic relationships without any explanation, but is more and more recently being used in reference to employees and staff pulling a no-show.
+This catchy phrase has been used to describe the abrupt ending of romantic relationships without any explanation, but is more and more recently being used in reference to employees pulling a "no-show."

-Our HR and staffing experts at Ubeya have compiled a list of useful tips based on their interactions with the temporary and hourly workforce:
+Our HR and staffing experts at Ubeya have compiled a list of useful tips based on their interactions with the shift-based businesses they work with:

 Tip #1: Communicate Clearly

-More often than not, “I didn’t know” is used as an excuse not to commit or to blow off the job.
+More often than not, “I didn’t know” is used as an excuse used to blow off a commitment to a job.

-Vague descriptions, lack of flexibility in work schedules, and unclear expectations have been cited to be amongst the top reasons for ghosting.
+You can avoid this by avoiding vague descriptions, lack of flexibility in work schedules and undefined expectations.
+These have all been cited to be amongst the top reasons for staff ghosting.
 Be upfront and transparent and let your staff know their schedule as soon as possible.

 Tip #2: Stay in Contact

-Our advice — save yourself from a staffing crisis and keep your employees notified and updated at all times!
+Our advice — save yourself from a staffing crisis and make sure you keep your employees updated at all times!

 Tip #3: Standby Solution

-Like for any good plan, make sure you have a Plan B. A surefire way to avoid being short-staffed is to arrange your backup plan and open standby shifts.
+Any good plan has a Plan B in the makings.
+A surefire way to avoid being short-staffed is to arrange a backup plan and open standby shifts.

-For particularly important or “flaky” positions, you can set an employee (or several employees) as a standby to cover the shift if the original staff member falls through for whatever reason.
+For particularly important or “flaky” positions, you can set an employee (or several employees) as standby to cover the shift, if for whatever reason the original staff member is unable to arrive.

 This type of pre-planning ensures full coverage of staffing needs and definitely reduces the pressure if there is a no-show.